Adam Stegerwald: National politics

 After the collapse of the Luther cabinet the following year, Stegerwald's perspective on cooperation with the conservative right changed.
 He no longer considered the German National People's Party "worthy of carrying Christian spirit in public life", finding the party both anti-Catholic and uninterested in serious advocacy for the Protestant churches or Christian values.

 In December 1928, the Centre Party congress was tasked with electing a new party chairman.
 The executive unanimously recommended Stegerwald.
 This choice was intended to be a fig leaf to the unions and facilitate Stegerwald's movement out of the DGB leadership into full-time politics, which he had long sought.
 However, the party national committee rejected Stegerwald: this was at least in part due to the predominance of civil servants on the committee, whose interests Stegerwald had unexpectedly opposed the previous year.
 He was also opposed for reasons of personality as well as his opposition to church interference in the party.
 The party hierarchy considered several alternatives and ultimately put forward three names to a floor vote: Stegerwald, his rival in the unions Joseph Joos, and prelate Ludwig Kaas.
 Stegerwald received 42 votes, Joos 92, and Kaas 182.

 Despite this defeat, in January 1929, Stegerwald was elected head of the Centre Reichstag faction.
 He resigned his position as head of the DGB and in the unions, finally completing his move to full-time politics.
 In April he became Minister for Transport in the new Great Coalition under Hermann Müller.
 When the government fell in March 1930, Stegerwald was promoted to Labour Minister by new Chancellor Heinrich Brüning, who had been Stegerwald's assistant and protege earlier in the 1920s.

-In this role he was both tasked with implementing the government's harsh austerity response to the Great Depression, which entailed reductions in wages and rolling back labour rights, while also seeking to maintain the welfare state for the millions of unemployed despite harsh cutbacks.
+In this role he was both tasked with implementing the government's harsh austerity response to the Great Depression in Germany, which entailed reductions in wages and rolling back labour rights, while also seeking to maintain the welfare state for the millions of unemployed despite harsh cutbacks.
 It was also in this time that he achieved the long-sought for cooperation with the moderate and religious elements of the Protestant right following the secession from the DNVP of the Conservative People's Party and CSVD, who collaborated in the Brüning government.
 Stegerwald remained Labour Minister until the cabinet's dismissal in May 1932.